★★★★★ 5.0 (60 Reviews)

 Curbless / Zero-Threshold

 No curb, no step — the floor transitions seamlessly from bathroom to shower.
-Essential for aging-in-place and ADA accessibility.
+Essential for aging-in-place and accessibility.
 Stylish for any age.

 • Zero-entry, no step to clear